tony612/reverse-polish-notation-transition/README.md

 ## What I do

 I use the Postfix algorithm in the wiki to get the result of the expression.
 And generate the tree based on the algorithm.
-Then I get the [Prefix](http://en.wikipedia.org/wiki/Polish_notation) & [Postfix](http://en.wikipedia.org/wiki/Infix_notation) express.
+Then I get the [Prefix](http://en.wikipedia.org/wiki/Polish_notation) & [Postfix](http://en.wikipedia.org/wiki/Infix_notation) expression.

 ## Usage